Best Things To Do At Ground Zero In New York City

 The Glade Memorial located in Memorial Plaza, near the National September 11 Memorial & Museum, is dedicated to the rescue teams and those who died as a result of the indirect consequences of the attack.

-Many firefighters, police, ambulance and other workers lost their lives while trying to help the victims or clearing the rubble.
-Others died of various diseases after being exposed to the harmful toxins in the air at Ground Zero.
+Many firefighters, police, ambulance crews and other workers lost their lives while trying to help the victims or clearing the rubble.
+Others lost their lives to disease after being exposed to the noxious toxins in the air at Ground Zero.

 What is the 9/11 Glade Memorial like?

-The story behind this memorial is very moving because of the beautiful significance it holds.
-It is a four-metre long pathway with six monoliths that seem to sprout out of the ground and run through it.
+The story behind this memorial is very moving.
+It is a four-metre long pathway with six monoliths that seem to spring out of the ground and cross it.
 Each has steel from the One World Trade Center and was designed using a traditional Japanese technique called kintsugi, which involves repairing broken ceramic pieces by filling the cracks with gold.

 Kintsugi represents the idea that no scars should be hidden.
 On the contrary, they have to be shown because it is a symbol of damage but at the same time of strength.
 A concept that comes to signify New York City's capacity to overcome adversity without ever forgetting what happened on 9/11.
 A beautiful lesson in resilience.

-6. See One World Trade Center, one of the tallest skyscrapers in the world
+6. See One World Trade Center, one of the tallest in the world

 After the attack, the area had to be completely rebuilt.
 The Twin Towers gave way to four large, modern skyscrapers, of which the One World Trade Center stands out, a building that has become one of New York's main landmarks.

 Initially it was christened Freedom Tower, but this name was later discarded because of its emotional weight.
-Thus, One World Trade Center was finally chosen as the name of the tallest building in the complex with 104 floors and 541 metres high, that is, 1,776 feet, a symbolic number that refers to the year of the Independence of the United States.
-Curious, isn't it?
+Thus, One World Trade Center was finally chosen as the name of the tallest building in the complex with 104 floors and 541 metres in height, that is, 1,776 feet, a symbolic number that refers to the year of the Independence of the United States.
 This makes it the sixth tallest building on the planet and the first outside Asia.

 It is accompanied by other skyscrapers of glass, steel and concrete called 2 WTC, 3 WTC, 4 WTC and 7 WTC, intended for offices and other purposes, which replaced several of the buildings affected after the collapse of the Twin Towers.

-7. Discover The Oculus and go shopping in the mall
+7. Discover The Oculus and tour the mall

 Inside the Oculus in Black and White| ©Hellotickets